Share

 Pricing: Starter at ($26 per month) for an NFC card.

-30. Podhome
+30. Podigee

-Standout feature: Automation with Zapier.
+Standout feature: Integration with relevant third-party apps.

 Pros:

-• No limit cap on your upload and download
+• No limit cap on your upload and download.

 Cons:

-• Not advanced analytics for your show
+• Not advanced analytics for your show.

 • Limited tool suite